-At times life can be hard, and life can be painful, we all make mistakes.
+At times life can be challenging, and life can be painful.
+We all make mistakes.
 We all sometimes fear, be it, fear of others, fear of change, fear of making a mistake, fear of failure, even fear of success, fear of judgment, fear of not having enough, fear of wanting too much, fear of being ourselves, fear of not being liked, and so many more, sometimes you need to let that fear enter then use it to drive you forward to get to the other side of that fear.

 According to sociologist Morris Massey, the development of values follows this approximate timeline: